elb/sfTwigPlugin/doc/03-Configuration.markdown

 An `sf_twig_options` setting has been added to pass options to the `Twig_Environment` constructor.

+An `sf_twig_paths` setting has been added to pass additional directory paths to find templates in.

 An `sf_twig_extensions` setting has been added to `settings.yml` that holds an array of `Twig_Extension` classes. `sfTwigView` takes all those names and tries to initiate them into `Twig_Environment::addExtension()`.
 If it cannot